Armin-FalDiS/availability_bot/README.md

 ## Security

-The application verifies Telegram WebApp init data using HMAC-SHA256 to ensure requests are coming from legitimate Telegram clients.
+- **Telegram Authentication**: The application verifies Telegram WebApp init data using HMAC-SHA256 to ensure requests are coming from legitimate Telegram clients.
+- **Optional Whitelist**: You can restrict access to specific users by setting the `ALLOWED_USER_IDS` environment variable with a comma-separated list of Telegram user IDs.
+If not set, all authenticated users have access.
+  - To find a user's Telegram ID, they can message [@userinfobot](https://t.me/userinfobot) on Telegram
+  - Non-whitelisted users receive no response (silent failure) but access attempts are logged on the server

 ## License